tuomaslin/saltflask/README.md

 # SaltState to install and configure Apache2 and Flask in test enviroment.

-This SaltState is for students who want to try Flask for the first time (__DO NOT USE IN PRODUCTION__).
+This SaltState is for people who want to try Flask for the first time (__DO NOT USE IN PRODUCTION__).

 New users are able to modify test templates and their homepage at localhost/~USERNAME/.
 Flask is a program that use to show applications in web format.